+As thinking partners, we challenge and support student organizations to take risks and experiment while upholding the importance of student autonomy as a key component of leadership development.
 As a hub for student leadership development, the Student Organizations, Leadership, and Engagement Office collaborates with student-governing bodies and departments across the Institute to provide co-curricular programming that enhances the student experience.
 We support our 500+ student-led organizations by providing individualized guidance, tools, expertise and resources.
 We help students navigate Institute policies, implement solutions, and practice financial stewardship.